Ojibwe language: U.S. government attempt to erase native language

-In the late 19th century, the American federal Native American boarding school initiative which forced Native American children to attend government-run boarding schools in an attempt to "acculturate" them into American society.
-Often far from their home communities, these schools attempted to remove any ties children had to their native culture and to limit their ability to visit home.
-Students were forced to speak English, cut their hair, dress in uniform, practise Christianity, and learn about European culture and history.
+In the late 19th century, the American federal Native American boarding school initiative forced Native American children to attend government-run boarding schools in an attempt to "acculturate" them into American society.
+Often far from their home communities, these schools attempted to cut children's ties had to their native culture and limit their ability to visit home.
+Students were forced to speak English, cut their hair, dress in uniform, practice Christianity, and learn about European culture and history.

-Although the Indian Reorganization Act of 1934 mandated the phasing-out of the Native American boarding school program, the practice of sending youth to these institutions continued into the 1960s and 1970s.
+Although the Indian Reorganization Act of 1934 mandated the phasing-out of the Native American boarding school program, youth were still sent to these institutions into the 1960s and '70s.
 Because children were forced to live away from their home communities, many never had the opportunity to hear and use their native language.
 This government assimilation effort caused widespread loss of language and culture among indigenous communities, including the Ojibwe people.